m3ssap0/CTF-Writeups/Inferno CTF 2019/Dank PHP/README.md

 This is quite hard, because there are two strong constraints.

-Usually, `preg_match` [can be bypassed using arrays data type](https://bugs.php.net/bug.php?id=69274), but in this case I was not able to use the content of the array into the `eval` instruction.
+Usually, `preg_match` [can be bypassed using arrays](https://bugs.php.net/bug.php?id=69274), but in this case I was not able to use the content of the array into the `eval` instruction.

 Googling around, I learned about a technique to bypass WAF using non-alfanumeric input, performing logic operations on non-alfanumeric chars using non-alfanumeric variables.